Travis County assistance programs.

 Texas National Guard Family Support Foundation - Offers financial assistance for National Guard members and their immediate families.
 Get help with bills and basic living needs such as rent, food, mortgage payments, utilities, car expense, auto loans, medical needs, and/or transportation for medical emergencies.
 3706 Crawford Ave., Austin, Texas 78731.
 Phone (512) 782-6953

 Travis County Health And Human Services & Veterans Service has several offices around the region.
 They are located in the towns and cities in Travis County below.
-Assistance offered includes emergency financial assistance and grants for paying rent (including rent for low income transitional housing), gas (includes propane and firewood), mortgages and home loans, electricity bills, prescription expense, medical supply expense, grocery store vouchers, and diapers.
-The County offices also provide limited case management, out-of-town bus tickets for medical appointments, and senior support services.
-Last, the government office may assist with motel vouchers for families as well.
+Resources offered includes emergency financial assistance and grants for paying rent (including rent for low income transitional housing), gas (includes propane and firewood), mortgages and home loans, electricity bills, prescription expense, medical supply expense, grocery store vouchers, and diapers.

 • 100 N. I-35 Suite 1000, Austin, Texas 78701.
 Phone (512) 854-4120